Compute-and-Forward: Harnessing Interference through Structured Codes: Problem Statement

-Our main goal is to reliably transmit messages across the network at the highest possible rates.
-However, intermediate nodes in the network may only need to decode a function of the messages.
-These functions can be decoded at high rates if we choose their algebraic structure to match the structure of the channel.
-Thus, we will split our messages over the finite field into two parts: one for the real part of the channel and the other for the imaginary part.

-\begin{definition}[Messages] Each transmitter (indexed by $\ell = 1, 2, \ldots, L$) has two \mbox{length-$k_\ell$} vectors over a prime-size finite field, $\mathbf{w}_\ell^R, \mathbf{w}_\ell^I \in \mathbb{F}_p^{k_\ell}$.
-The superscript denotes whether the vector is intended for the real part or the imaginary part of the channel.
-Together these vectors are the \textit{message} of transmitter $\ell$, $\wb_\e = (\wb_\e^R, \wb_\e^I)$.
-Without loss of generality, we assume that the transmitters are numbered by increasing message length.
-Since we are interested in functions of these messages vectors, we zero-pad them to a common length $k \triangleq \max_\ell k _\ell$ prior to encoding. \end{definition}
+\begin{definition}[Messages] Each transmitter (indexed by $\ell = 1, 2, \ldots, L$) has a \mbox{length-$k_\ell$} \textit{message vector} that is drawn independently and uniformly over a prime-size finite field, $\mathbf{w}_\ell \in \mathbb{F}_p^{k_\ell}$.
+Without loss of generality, we assume that the transmitters are indexed by increasing message length.
+Since we are interested in functions of these message vectors, we zero-pad them to a common length $k \triangleq \max_\ell k _\ell$. \end{definition}

-\begin{remark} We are interested in average probability of error results so we assume that all messages are drawn independently and uniformly from the set of all possible values. \end{remark}